As a teacher, you will need a solid classroom management plan if you want to avoid burnout.

 The children were definitely in control.
 I wasn’t!

 It was awful.
-I was desperate to find something that worked.
-I remember that I went home every night in tears, complaining to my husband how difficult it was.
-Do you relate?
+I went home every night in tears, complaining to my husband how difficult it was.

-If you need help with a behaviour management plan, I thoroughly recommend reading a wonderful book called Assertive Discipline: Positive Behavior Management for Today’s Classroom (Building Relationships with Difficult Students).
+If this feels familiar, I thoroughly recommend reading a wonderful book called Assertive Discipline: Positive Behavior Management for Today’s Classroom (Building Relationships with Difficult Students).
 It’s a must-read and helped me so much.

 Because my first placement was so bad, I knew that I needed to become a better classroom manager and make my life easier as a teacher, otherwise I wouldn’t last long.

-So, all of the following strategies that I will share with you, I’ve collected together from a variety of sources, and I know they work.
+So, all of the following strategies and classroom expectations are ones I’ve collected together from a variety of sources, and I know they work.

 A successful positive classroom Management plan